 Your basic article about nibs says “As a general rule, the nib tines should not touch each other when the nib is at rest.
 The firmer or more rigid the nib, the more important it is that the tines not touch; if they do, and and especially if the edges of the slit are improperly finished, the nib is likely to suffer an extreme case of the ‘too dry’ syndrome.”

-As my article says, it’s imperative to adjust the tines so that the iridium tips aren’t touching.
+As the article says, it’s imperative to adjust the tines so that the iridium tips aren’t touching.
 There’s no other way to solve the problem you’re having.

 But how to do this without increasing the flow?
 Your description of your 75 gives a critical clue: “The 75 nib has a wide tine-gap just behind the touching iridium balls.”
 The nib may be damaged.
 To spread the iridium balls without increasing the flow, you need to straighten the nib by curving the tines outward — very carefully — so that you separate the iridium tips without widening that gap.
-This process will require you to remove the nib from the feed.
+This process will require the nib to be removed from the feed, which is not a trivial task.
 If you still get more flow than you want, you may be able to bring the tines more completely into contact with the feed once they’re no longer pushing at each other.

 Do not try to adjust a nib with this problem using a razor blade.
 It won’t do the job, and you do, as Frank says, risk damage.
 You must bend the tines, one at a time, using round-nose pliers or by pressing against an edge of a Mottishaw nib block or a similar chunk of precisely-finished and hardened metal.
 Use 2000-grit sandpaper to smooth out the slit walls when you have the nib working; be careful, as you do this, that you don’t round the top and bottom edges of the slit.

 The information in this article is as accurate as possible, but you should not take it as absolutely authoritative or complete.
 If you have additions or corrections to this page, please consider sharing them with us to improve the accuracy of our information.